 Sendmail Open Source

-Email Security and Protection
+Email Security and Threat Protection

 The sendmail Sentrion platform is specifically designed for large, complex environments, but we make a subset of that solution available as an open-source offering.
 Sentrion is not for everyone, but if you are using open source email for a large complex environment and need an enterprise platform that will enable your messaging roadmap for years to come (virtualisation, consolidation, cloud migration, etc.), speak with a specialist to see if Sendmail Sentrion is right for you.